tigera-solutions/eks-networking-bootcamp/README.md

 > aws eks update-kubeconfig --name $CLUSTERNAME1 --region $REGION
 >```

-Once the EKS cluster is provisioned, the PODs will be networked using Amazon VPC CNI  with routable IPs.
-If you want to take advantage of advanced Calico security and observability capabilities, you can connect your cluster to Calico Cloud or install Calico Enterprise on it.
+After provisioning the EKS cluster, the PODs will be networked using Amazon VPC CNI, enabling routable IPs.
+For enhanced security and observability features offered by Calico, you have the option to connect your cluster to Calico Cloud or install Calico Enterprise on it.

 ### Connect your cluster to Calico Cloud